AmitKumarDas/amitkumardas.github.io/_posts/2016-08-20-lessons-learned-at-CloudByte.md

 In CloudByte, I started off with modularising the UI code (JavaScript) that was becoming unwieldy.
 Then I was off to build plugins for infrastructure solutions such as CloudStack, VMWare, & OpenStack.
-With the ecosystem of heterogeneous solutions needed for our core, we had the urgent need to automate various stuff.
+With the ecosystem of heterogeneous solutions needed for our core, we had the urgent need to automate the entire stack.
 Automation was needed for our continuous testing, delivery & integration platform.
-Soon I started developing DSLs (Domain Specific Languages) for our automation (read devops) needs.
+Soon I started developing DSLs (Domain Specific Languages) for our automation (read DevOps) needs.
 The plan was to have anyone to start scripting out her manual tasks.
 This mandated the scripting language to be easy to learn & adapt so that QA, support, or even any customer admin would be able to automate without reaching out for new tool or asking for feature requests.
-Currently, I am building the management solution for Linux containerized storage.
+Currently, I am building the management solution for containerized storage (based on Linux).
 All these stuff made me use various programming languages starting from Java to JavaScript to Python to Groovy to Bash to Golang.
-This also resulted in learning better tools & unlearning my narrower approach to solving a problem.
+This also resulted in learning better tools & un-learning my older approaches to solving a problem.
 This is what I suppose has transformed me into a full stack programmer.